njlago/egdd/egdd.md

 ## Presentation of Rules

-*Players have a virtual assistant like Alfred is to Batman.
-Alfred will introduce your mission, tasks, and give you your tools (ls, cd, touch, etc.) as they become needed*
+Players have a virtual assistant like Alfred is to Batman.
+Alfred will introduce your mission, tasks, and give you your tools (ls, cd, touch, etc.) as they become needed.

 ## Presentation of Content

-*Players will slowly be given tools as mentioned before, and expected to use them at least one time before being given a different tool by alfred, e.g. Alfred: “You’re gonna need a wrench to break that glass.
-Use ls to view your backpack items, including the wrench I just gave you.”*
+Players will slowly be given tools as mentioned before, and expected to use them at least one time before being given a different tool by alfred, e.g. Alfred: “You’re gonna need a wrench to break that glass.
+Use 'ls' to view your backpack items, including the wrench I just gave you.”

 ## Story (Brief)

-*The Summary or TL;DR version of below*

 Our story will follow a hacker and his trusty companion through a series of missions to dethrone a corrupt organization.
 They will do this using a variety of commands to access the opposition's files, and take down their servers.
 All while attempting to be stealthy and quick enough to finish these missions before the time runs out.
 Will your coding abilities be able to save the world?
 Or will you fold under pressure?
 Who can be trusted?
 Cyber Spy will answer all of your questions.